 Therefore, Mbps tells us how many millions of bits of data an internet connection can process at any given time.

-So, for example, Spectrum Internet can manage 500 Mbps (or million bits of data per second).
+So, for example, Spectrum Internet Premier can manage 500 Mbps (or million bits of data per second) for downloads.
 The more data your internet can handle, the more activities you can do simultaneously online.

 Here’s an example breakdown, sorted by speed: